antononcube/fastcampus-lectures/LecturePlans/Recommendation-Systems-workflows.md

 ## In brief

-The Quantile Regression (QR) lectures outlined below are *to be* recorded for [fastcampus.co.kr](https://fastcampus.co.kr) in August-November 2020.
+The Recommendation Systems (RS) lectures outlined below are *to be* recorded for [fastcampus.co.kr](https://fastcampus.co.kr) in August-November 2020.